 Say a customer is interested in your product, but instead of letting them book and pay you on the spot, you make them pick up a phone to call you or email you to make a booking.
 What if they're based overseas and the time difference makes it inconvenient to call you?
 What if they forget?
 Or they find another company that has an instant booking process with a secure payment gateway?
 You would have just lost a customer.

 Get an online booking and payment system that works for you, ideally one with a live inventory that also shows the availability of your products on a given day, at a given time.

 5. Mobile optimisation

-Your website should also be optimised for mobile devices, including tablets and smartphones.
+Your website should also be optimised for mobile devices.
 More and more people, 64% of American shoppers to be exact, are using their mobile devices to browse for goods and services, and to make a purchase online.
 The tour and activity should take the boom of e-commerce businesses like Amazon and Alibaba as a sign that this is not a trend, but the future of business.

 Having a mobile optimsed website with a mobile optimised booking and payment system is also a great way to get those last minute bookings, especially with more and more digital travellers hitting the road this summer.

 Do you have any other tips on how to build a well-presented website to secure more last minute bookings?

 Want to get more bookings from your website?
 Download your free checklist to get started today!

 Having graduated from the UK, Nicole travelled around Europe before joining TrekkSoft's marketing team.
 She is now based in KL and regularly blogs about her travels at Next Train Out.